-FIGURE 7: INITIAL NETWORKING DEPLOYMENT TOWARDS USE CASE 1 REALIZATION
+FIGURE 10: INITIAL NETWORKING DEPLOYMENT TOWARDS USE CASE 1 REALIZATION

-To evaluate an initial implementation of the SSC, we compile and install its components based on current code check-out (December, 2019) with the IoT Gateway solution developed in D3.3 and evaluate the IoT Gateway application providing semantic mediation for inter-connected sensor (camera) and actuator devices (streamer device).
+To evaluate an initial implementation of the SSC, we have compiled and installed its components based on code check-out from December, 2019, with the IoT Gateway solution developed in D3.3 and evaluate the IoT Gateway application providing semantic mediation for inter-connected sensor (camera) and actuator devices (streamer device).
 An extension of the application demonstrated here is intended for the Use Case 1 deployment in its final form, i.e., interconnecting greenfield sensory devices and a brownfield programmable logic controller (PLC).
 Nevertheless, discovery of grease leakage based on camera-taken photos, processed in a remote unit, will be shown in the Use Case 1 as well.